US advances to quarterfinals after 0-0 draw with Australia

 But they’ve made it hard on themselves at the Tokyo Games.
 They lost to Sweden 3-0 in their opening match — snapping a 44-game unbeaten streak — before rebounding with a 6-1 victory over New Zealand.

 The draw with Australia secured the United States second place in Group G behind Sweden on goal difference.
-The Americans will face the Netherlands, the top finisher in Group F, in Yokohama on Friday.
-The game is a rematch of the 2019 World Cup final, which the United States won 2-0.
+The Americans will face the winner of Group F — either the Netherlands or Brazil, depending on late results — in Yokohama on Friday.

 “It was a tactical decision by (coach Vlatko Andonovski) to shift defensively, a little more conservatively, and really allow them to get impatient, play along and give it back to us,” U.S. forward Alex Morgan said.
 “Eventually, I feel like both teams kind of sat in, and it became a matter of playing a professional game and moving on.”